AndrewGallacher/sudoku/README.md

 for each cell, one at a time, and see if that solution leads to a final solution.

 At this stage of development, the engine only supports one level of look ahead.
-The assumption is that any puzzle can be solved by using this strategy only onmce.
+The assumption is that any puzzle can be solved by using this strategy only once.

 ### Dummy Stategies